Large sail, small sail, or in between?

 Choosing the right sail need not be rocket science, as there are some factors to consider before your sail is rigged on the mast for your session.

-Which Factors Influence My Choice of Sail Size?
+- 5 Factors Which Influence Your Choice of Sail Size

 Sail sizes typically range from 2.0 to 10.0 m² (there are smaller and bigger ones available, though).